kaysalawu/gcp-network-terraform/4-general/g4-neo4j-auradb-client/README.md

 ## Overview

-This lab deploys a simple GCP VPC with a VM installed with neo4j client.
-The aim is to demonstrate how to use GCP Private Service Connect to connect to a Neo4j AuraDB instance.
+This lab deploys a simple GCP VPC with a VM installed with neo4j client for testing connectivity to Neo4j databases.

 ## Prerequisites